Condon, Oregon: Condon Commercial Historic District

 In 1998, Condon's historic downtown core along Main Street was listed on the National Register of Historic Places as the Condon Commercial Historic District.
 The City of Condon has collaborated with business interests to restore buildings on Main Street.
-Most of the buildings on the Historic Main Street have been restored, new businesses have opened, and the Gilliam County Library moved to the remodeled Hollen and Sons Hardware Store, the City Park has been re-designed into a beautiful event space.
+Most of the buildings on the Historic Main Street have been restored, new businesses have opened, and the Gilliam County Library moved to the remodeled Hollen and Sons Hardware Store, the City Park has been re-designed into an event space.

 Geography and climate

 Condon, in Gilliam County in north-central Oregon, is at the intersection of Oregon Route 19, running north-south through the city, and Oregon Route 206, which runs east-west at Condon.
 By highway, the city is 38 mi south of Interstate 84 at Arlington, 69 mi southeast of The Dalles, and 150 mi east of Portland.

 The city is 2831 ft above sea level.
 According to the United States Census Bureau, the city has a total area of 0.83 sqmi, all of it land.

 Condon has a borderline Mediterranean (Köppen Csb)/Continental Mediterranean (Dsb) climate, characterized by dry summers with cool mornings giving way to very warm afternoons, and cold though not usually severe winters.
 In some cases, very cold continental air from Canada will be driven into the Columbia Gorge, producing an average of two mornings at or below 0 F each winter.
 The coldest month has been January 1930 with 22 afternoons in succession not topping freezing, an average temperature of 12.7 F and an average minimum of 4.9 F. On the other hand, sixteen afternoons during the three-month winter typically top 50 F.

 Most of the limited precipitation falls during this period as a mixture of snow and rain.
 When maritime air interacts with a cold outbreak substantial snow can occur, with maximum monthly totals of 44.6 in in December 2008 and 43.1 in in January 1950; however, only a trace of snow fell between July 1963 and June 1964.
 Very powerful Pacific Northwest rainstorms – although depleted of most moisture by the Cascades – provide the heaviest precipitation: the wettest month has been December 1981 with 5.02 in and the wettest "rain year" from July 1947 to June 1948 with 20.77 in.
 The driest "rain year" was from July 1938 to June 1939 with only 6.77 in.

 Apart from occasional thunderstorms, the summers are very dry.
 When hot winds from the interior reach the Pacific Northwest, very hot "heatwave" conditions can occur.
 During a typical summer, 90 F will be reached on sixteen afternoons, although 100 F is extremely rare, occurring at all only in eight summers between 1981 and 2010 and never more than twice.
 The hottest afternoon was on July 24, 1928 – during an exception heatwave of seven century afternoons – which reached 111 F.